veorq/cryptocoding/README.md

 }
 ```

-###Solution
+### Solution

 Make sure that all loops are bounded by a constant (or at least a non-secret variable).

 In particular, make sure, as far as possible, that loop bounds and their potential underflow or overflow are independent of user-controlled input (you may have heard of the [http://heartbleed.com/ Heartbleed bug]).

-##Prevent compiler interference with security-critical operations
+## Prevent compiler interference with security-critical operations

-###Problem
+### Problem

 Some compilers will optimize out operations they deem useless.
-For example, MS Visual C++ 2010 suppressed the <code>memset</code> in the following code fragment from the [https://www.torproject.org/ Tor] anonymity network:
+For example, MS Visual C++ 2010 suppressed the `memset` in the following code fragment from the [https://www.torproject.org/ Tor] anonymity network:

 ```C
 int